 The prospect of staging work by young choreographers and dancers was exciting as one never quite knows what to expect.
 That feeling, fused with uncertainty, is something that made itself known in the first few days of the festival.

 The opening days saw subjects such as race, modernity, femininity, religion and power addressed in ways that, I imagine, few South African dance-appreciating audiences are accustomed to.
+It appeared as if the creators of the works viewed everything as possible subjects for questioning.
+Social norms, global and local politics, and stereotypical gender roles were all subjected to scrutiny, but chief of these was the art of dance itself and what constitutes a dance piece.

 I found myself participating in several post-performance conversations, which even in these early stages of this year’s Dance Umbrella revolved around the question “but was that really a dance piece?”